Curriculum Overview Spring 1 - Fire and Ice Nursery

 Literacy

-• I am beginning to recognise words with the same initial sound.
+• I am beginning to comment on the story.

 Understanding the World

-• I can talk about what I see, using a wide vocabulary.
+• I can explore and talk about what I notice.

 Expressive Art and Design